Cleaning Up Household Biohazards

-After working in the health care field for over 15 years and raising two children, I have had more than a passing familiarity with biohazards.
+After working in the health care field for over 15 years and raising two children, I have more than a passing familiarity with biohazards.
 I think there is a tendency for many of us to feel that biohazards such as blood, feces and vomit in the home are somehow less dangerous.
+This is a mistake!

-It’s important to know how to not only handle biohazards, but how to properly clean them up.
-Hopefully, the clean-up will also spare your furniture, carpets and drapes.
+It’s important to know how to clean up biohazards thoroughly and safely Hopefully, the cleanup will also spare your furniture, carpets and drapes.

 How to stay safe from biohazards